-PARENTAL INVOLVEMENT REGARDING THE POLICY
+PARENT, STAFF AND STUDENT INVOLVEMENT REGARDING THE POLICY

-At Walthamstow Academy we believe that success for our students can only be achieved when parents/ carers and staff work together.
-With this in mind, all parents will be given the opportunity to understand the purpose and content of our Relationships and Sex Education curriculum and this takes the form of a parent consultation which all parents are invited to contribute to.
-Parents will also be given the opportunity during this consultation to discuss any concerns they may have which will in turn help to develop our curriculum moving forwards.
-In this consultation we will share examples of some of the key resources which are used as part of Relationships and Sex education to reassure parents of the content and enable parents to fully understand the content so that they can reinforce the key messages at home.
+At Walthamstow Academy we believe that success for our students can only be achieved when parents/ carers, staff and students work together.
+With this in mind, all parents will be given the opportunity to understand the purpose and content of our Relationships and Sex Education curriculum and this takes the form of a parent consultation which all parents/ carers are invited to contribute to.
+Parents/ carers will also be given the opportunity during this consultation to discuss any concerns they may have which will in turn help to develop our curriculum moving forwards.
+During this consultation we are able to share examples of some of the key resources which are used as part of Relationships and Sex education to reassure parents/ carers of the content and enable parents/ carers to fully understand the content so that they can reinforce the key messages at home.